Yashu769/Insta-Bot-Using-Selenium-Python/README(Insta Bot 1).md

 # Insta-Bot-Using-Selenium-Python
 InstaBot Introduction - Part 1
-Your friend has opened a new Food Blogging handle on Instagram and wants to get famous.
-He wants to follow a lot of people so that he can get noticed quickly but it is a tedious task so he asks you to help him.
-As you have just learned automation using Selenium, you decided to help him by creating an Instagram Bot.
+My friend has opened a new Food Blogging handle on Instagram and wants to get famous.
+He wants to follow a lot of people so that he can get noticed quickly but it is a tedious task so he asks me to help him.
+As i have just learned automation using Selenium, i decided to help him by creating an Instagram Bot.
 You need to create different functions for each task.
 Note :
 Don’t forget to remove your Username and Password from the python notebook before submission.